Products

 FreeRTOS

-This OS variant is based on the FreeRTOS v11.0 kernel with a CMake build system and GCC toolchains.
-It uses application and BSP configurations to set CPU and peripheral clocks and is implemented on a reusable OS Abstraction Layer (OSAL) for portability and reduced integration risk.
-Thread-safe, resource-locked BSP interfaces—including FDCAN, DAC, I2C, NVM, PWM, SPI, and UART—ensure consistent and secure access across tasks while leveraging the OSAL framework – view details
+This RTOS variant is built on the FreeRTOS v11.0 kernel with a CMake-based, toolchain-agnostic build system.
+It is implemented on our OSAL, enabling portability across different RTOSs and reducing integration risk when migrating beyond FreeRTOS.
+Application and BSP configurations manage CPU and peripheral clock setup, while thread-safe, resource-locked BSP interfaces for FDCAN, DAC, I²C, NVM, PWM, SPI, and UART ensure consistent and secure multi-task access across the system – view details

 “Every OS implementation follows our standardized OSAL, which makes the adaptation and use of RTOS very easy.
 Switching to a different OS variant is trivial and minimizes integration risk and effort.”